(225 ILCS 60/49.5)

 technological advances and changing practice patterns the practice of medicine

-is occurring with increasing frequency across state lines and that certain
+is occurring with increasing frequency across state lines and across increasing geographical distances within the State of Illinois and that certain

 technological advances in the practice of medicine are in the public interest.